You’re interested in becoming a teacher but keep hearing about low educator salaries.

 - Use clothes that are well-made but reasonably priced.

 If you’re in a two-earner household, living on a teacher’s salary is not so hard.

-Plus, two can live as well as one.
+Two teachers sharing a space can live as comfortably as one.

-Your paycheck generally goes further in places with lower costs of living.
+Paychecks generally go further in places with lower costs of living.